Professor Craton

 close(out);

-in the shell.
+scanf, and others/usr/bin/gcc in the shell.
 If the location of gcc

-, you can simply type gcc
+is in your PATH, you can simply type gcc and

 the OS will resolve the full path.Compile source files into executable